leandroSJ/leandroSJ/README.md

 - :) I like real science and technology...
 I like to see my programs working
 - 🌱 I'm currently learning ...
-Node JS,
+Python
 - 💞️ I’m looking to ... automatic any tasks in my job with python.
 - 📫 How to reach me ...email- leandro.dejesus@outlook.com.br